Generic Name: von willebrand factor recombinant (Von WILL-a-brand FAK-tor re-KOM-bin-ant) (Intravenous route)

 Therapeutic Class: Hemostatic

-Uses For Vonvendi
+Uses for Vonvendi

-Von Willebrand factor recombinant injection is used to treat serious bleeding episodes in patients with a bleeding problem called von Willebrand disease (VWD).
+Von Willebrand factor recombinant injection is used to treat and control serious bleeding episodes in patients with a bleeding problem called von Willebrand disease (VWD).
 Von Willebrand factor is normally produced in the body and it helps you form blood clots.
 Patients with von Willebrand disease do not make enough of this substance to prevent bleeding, so this product is given to increase the blood levels.

-Before Using Vonvendi
+Before using Vonvendi

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: